joonassandell/rebirth-wordpress-project/PROJECT.md

 ## Remote commands

 **:warning: Be extremely careful with the remote commands or you may break the server configuration!
-You need SSH access for the remote commands.** Make sure all the production server credentials are set in the `.env` file and [config.js](config.js) has the correct urls set in `opts`.
+You need SSH access for the remote commands.** Make sure all the production server credentials are set in the `.env` file.

 #### `$ make production-start`